JKleine/JupyterBookUpdate/guides/diftosif.md

 # Creating a SIF container from a .def File

-Download the files from the [DeepHyperX Github repository](https://github.com/nshaud/DeepHyperX) into a folder
+Download the files from the [DeepHSI Github repository](https://github.com/shighton/DeepHSI) into a folder

 ## Code edits